 Who should attend?

-This programme is especially suitable for anyone involved in R&D work who needs to improve the clarity of their project goals.
+This programme is especially suitable for anyone involved in R&D work who wants an introduction to project management in the R&D context.

 How will I benefit?

 After the course you will be able to: